Making a Development Application

 When is a Development Permit Required?

-• development near environmentally sensitive areas or areas within flood plains.
+• development near environmentally sensitive areas or areas within flood plains (i.e., in the Queensborough neighbourhood).

-If the proposed project requires variances to permitted use, density or other Zoning Bylaw regulations, a Zoning Bylaw Amendment or Development Variance Permit may also be necessary.
+If the proposed project requires changes to the use or density permitted under the site’s zoning, a Zoning Amendment Bylaw (rezoning) application is required in addition to a DP.
+If the project requires variances to other Zoning Bylaw regulations, a Development Variance Permit application may also be necessary.

 Application Review